gbradley/updown/readme.md

 ### Maintenance mode

-If your application is checked by updown.io, you'll want to avoid running checks when performing mainenance.
-Provided your app token is set, the package will automatically disable the check when you run the `artisan down` command, and enable them again after `artisan up`.
+If your application is checked by updown.io, you'll want to avoid running that check during mainenance.
+Provided your app token is set, the package will automatically disable the check when you run the `artisan down` command, and enable it again after `artisan up`.

 If you wish to disable this behaviour, you can do so in the config file.